sdisalvo-crd/your-own-wallet/README.md

 }
 ```

 12. As we mentioned earlier, other keys can be derived rom our wallet key.
-With the following code we will return our private key:
+With the following code we will generate our private key:

 ```
 export const derivePrivateKey = (privateKey: Bip32PrivateKey, index = 0) => {